 From these topics, Real Estate Professional Continuing Education Courses were developed under the Calling the Coast Home Series – Coastal Lifestyle for Clean Water, The Land Water Connection, Living with Water, and Tidelands, Water & Beach: Regulations & Rebuilding.

 Agencies and institutions that are partners in the SCCIN collaborated in the Real Estate Professional Continuing Education Courses.
-These partners include Clemson University, Coastal Carolina University, University of South Carolina, S.C.
+These partners include Clemson University, University of South Carolina, S.C.
 Department of Health and Environmental Services, S.C.
 Department of Natural Resources, S.C.
-Sea Grant Consortium, ACE Basin National Estuarine Research Reserve, North Inlet-Winyah Bay National Estuarine Research Reserve, and Coastal Waccamaw Stormwater Education Consortium.
+Sea Grant Consortium, ACE Basin National Estuarine Research Reserve, North Inlet-Winyah Bay National Estuarine Research Reserve.
 Each collaborator contributed to course content, resource development, and course instruction.

 Clean water and healthy salt marshes support our coastal lifestyle.
 Attendees will learn to use online tools to investigate water quality in communities.
 The course provides a trove of resources and tips to provide to clients about protecting clean water and staying safe and healthy while living the coastal lifestyle.